 How long do I have to register for the course once I receive notification?

 The deadline for action will be in your notification.
 This deadline is set 24 hours from the time the email is SENT (not read or received).
-You must register for the course in which you were waitlisted or drop the course (removing yourself from the waitlist) by the deadline or you will lose your opportunity to register.
+You must register for the course in which you were waitlisted or drop the course by the deadline or you will lose your opportunity to register.
 If you are on the waitlist for a course, we recommend you check your UWF email at least 3 times a day.

 Adding Waitlisted Class